 As a developing country like Bangladesh, all kinds of development occur every spare of life.
 Government and non-government organizations are working with a lot of developmental facilities for the child, child parents, and child care-takers to ensure all kinds of rights they deserved 9.
 Creating an innovative foundation for strong development during the early years of life is essential for successful communities, economic productivity, and civil societies.
 But most parents in Bangladesh are unaware of this scientific fact, which forms the core of Early Childhood Development.
 UNICEF continues to popularize the concept of ECD, demonstrate policies, strengthen networks and partnerships, as well as provide technical assistance and support 10.
 However, there is as yet a lack of empirical evidence of the mechanisms of the factors associated with early childhood development in Bangladesh.
 Thus, this paper aims to draw the relationship among factors associated with early childhood development in Bangladesh and we try to show the developmental condition of the child in Bangladesh.

-Methodology
+Methods

 Data source and study variables